 Students are NOT allowed to be in the gym or locker rooms unsupervised.
+Students wishing to use the locker room must have adult permission and a hall pass.
 Students are NOT allowed to climb on or touch the gym curtain divider.
-Only water is allowed in the CMS gym (no food or other drinks) unless it is a special event/incentive which has been approved by the principal ahead of time.
+Only water is allowed in the CMS gym (no food or other drinks) unless it is a special event/incentive which has been approved by the principal/designee ahead of time.
+Students are NOT to use the Athletic Locker Room during the school day.
+If they wish to change into PE clothes or use the restroom, they should use the restrooms in the gym near the entrance.
+Athletic Locker Rooms are only to be accessed by athletes for school sports and with adult permission.
+Students are responsible for following all school rules and may lose the privilege of using the Athletic Locker Room if they fail to comply with these rules.